lmapii/practical-zephyr/01_kconfig/readme.md

 ## Navigating Kconfig

 As mentioned before, `Kconfig` uses an entire _hierarchy_ of `Kconfig` files.
 The initial configuration is merged from several `Kconfig` files, including the `Kconfig` file of the specified board.
 The exact procedure used by Zephyr for merging the configuration file is explained in great detail in a [dedicated section of the official documentation][zephyr-kconfig-merge].

+> **Notice:** The command line output of `west build` also shows the order in which `Kconfig` merges the configuration files.
+We'll see this in the section about [build types and alternative Kconfig files](#build-types-and-alternative-kconfig-files).

 When debugging `Kconfig` settings, it can sometimes be helpful to have a look at this generated output.
 All `Kconfig` configuration parameters are merged into a single `zephyr/.config` file located in the build directory, in our case `build/zephyr/.config`.
 There, we find the following setting: